-The BLS expects employment prospects for advertising and promotions managers to grow 5% from 2014-2024, which is slower than average.
+The BLS expects employment prospects for advertising and promotions managers to grow slower than average from 2018-2028.
 Those with new media and digital technologies are expected to have better opportunities.
-The median salary for advertising and promotions managers was $95,890 per year, according to May, 2015 BLS data.
+The mean salary for advertising and promotions managers was $133,090 per year, according to May, 2018 BLS data.

 Degree Options in Communication and Journalism